Psychology Graduate Courses and Timetables

 Area-Specific Seminars

-Seminar Title | Instructor | Day/Time | Classroom |
+Seminar Title Instructor

-Cognitive, Developmental and Brain Sciences (CDBS) Research Seminar | Dr. Stefan Köhler | Fri 12:00 PM to 1:30 PM | WIRB 1170 |
+Cognitive, Developmental and Brain Sciences (CDBS) Research Seminar Dr. Ken McRae

-Social, Personality and Developmental (SPDP) Seminar | Dr. Paul Tremblay | Fri 12:00 PM to 1:00 PM | SSC 3022 |
+Social, Personality and Developmental (SPDP) Research Seminar Dr. Paul Tremblay

-* New for September 2022, seminars will not be offered as courses.
-Students in the CSP, CDBS, and SPDP training streams will have the seminar requirement added to their transcript as a milestone.
-Details on this new process and any questions will be addressed at the annual Orientation and Welcome Back event on Tuesday, September 6th (time to be announced soon). |
+* As of September 2022, seminars will not be offered as courses.
+Students in the CSP, CDBS and SPDP training streams will have the seminar requirement added to their transcript as a Milestone.

 Clinical Practica and Residency

-For more information regarding enrolling in clinical practica and residency, click here.
+For more information regarding enrolling in clinical practica and residency, click here

 Practicum course outline